Is depression a genetic disorder?

 Discussing the genetic aspects of depression, including whether it runs in the family.

-Depression is a complex condition, and its cause can be influenced by several factors.
+Depression is a complex condition, and it can be influenced by several factors.
 These might range from negative life events or changes in your life, brain chemistry, your personality, or a variety of other environmental elements.

 A commonly asked question revolves around the role of genetics: is depression something you can inherit?
 Does it run in families, and how likely are you to get depression if a family member develops it?
 Here, we delve into the relationship between depression and our genes, answering key questions and outlining key research in this area.